Xetibo/ReSet-Doc/sections/plugin_implementation/monitor.typ

 interaction.
 Should a user not be satisfied with the provided interface, they can just use the endpoint to create their own.

-In listing @Display-Struct the fields of the display struct used for the DBus connection and the user interface is visualized.
+In @Display-Struct the fields of the display struct used for the DBus connection and the user interface is visualized.
 #let code = "
 #[repr(C)]